SaifOmran/Obsidian/Git & Github/Git.md

 git restore <file>
 ```

-- Now we want to traverse across the commits, if I am in the latest commit and want go back to the commit before it, How I can do it ?
+- Now we want to traverse across the commits, if I am in the latest commit and want to go back to the commit before it, How I can do it ?
 ```Git
 git reset Head~1 # 1 refers to the number of the commit to the back ارجع لورا خطوة
 ```
-this command will bring the file in the previous command back to the staging area and you can see the differences between it and your current file in working tree, and the working tree will not be affected, to make it reflects the working tree we use *git restore --staged 'file'* then *git restore 'file'*.
+this command will bring the file in the previous command back to the staging area, and you can see the differences between it and your current file in working tree, and the working tree will not be affected, to make it reflects the working tree we use *git restore --staged 'file'* then *git restore 'file'*.

 - If I am sure that I want to change the working tree directly with the content of specific commit, we use
 ```Git